Dylan Garand: International play

 Garand was named to Team Canada for the 2021 World Junior Ice Hockey Championships.
 He served as the backup goaltender to Devon Levi, playing one game during the tournament as Canada won a silver medal.
 He rejoined the team for the 2022 World Junior Ice Hockey Championships, initially scheduled to be played in December 2021 and January 2022.
 The tournament was cancelled due to the COVID-19 pandemic after Garand had played only one game.
 However, the tournament resumed in August, with Garand returning as starting goaltender.
 He played in six of Team Canada's seven games, winning all of them with a 1.98 goals against average as Canada won the gold medal.

+He was a member of Team Canada's senior national team for the 2025 Men's Ice Hockey World Championships, starting one game in which he earned a shutout.

 Playing style

 Garand is considered relatively small for a goaltender at 6 feet, 1 inch.
 However, according to Kamloops' goaltender coach Dan De Palma "he moves really well (and) he's an elite tracker of the puck.
 His head trajectory on the puck is outstanding ... and then from there, when the stress and the chaos ensues, his movement is exceptional, as well."
-Team Canada goaltender coach Jason LaBarbera similarly said that he's able to make saves with his with his hands really well, and some guys don't have that ability.
+Team Canada goaltender coach Jason LaBarbera similarly said that he's able to make saves with his hands really well, and some guys don't have that ability.
 Sometimes, even if you’re a 6-foot-5 guy and you don’t have good hands, you can be exposed."
 LaBarbera also said that Garand has "got a lot of different aspects to his game.
 He's very talented in that sense.
 He’s very good at tracking the puck.
 He stays down on the puck; he doesn't chase it.
 He gives himself opportunities to make saves with his positioning and his skating ability."
 Garand has said of his height "at end of the day, you've got to stop the puck.
 If you can do that, then doesn't matter what your height is."
 Fellow Ranger prospect and Team Canada teammate Will Cuylle said of Garand "I’ve never seen someone so like focused and dialed in before."

 Asked before the 2022–23 season what it would take to become a great goaltender for the Rangers, Garand said "I feel like just sticking to my game — I know what works for me, so kind of continue to build that foundation and that stuff at the next level."